Support for your emotions and wellbeing

 Worry you will never feel well again.

-Miss the reassurance the hospital team and appointments gave you.
+Miss the reassurance that the hospital team and appointments gave you.

 Anxious about your health and the future.